 My first e-book device was a Kobo, which turned me into an e-reader convert straight away.
-While I liked the size and weight of the Kobo, I found that there were books that weren’t in the Kobo store that were in Amazon.
+While I liked the size and weight of the Kobo, I found that there were books that weren’t in the Kobo store that was on Amazon.
 A few times I had the proverbial credit card in hand, ready to buy, only to have the book not available in-store.
-The other downside was the one week battery life.
+The other downside was the one-week battery life.
 While that is not bad compared to a smartphone, I often found myself forgetting to charge and being without a book.

 Enter Kindle Paperwhite

 I was satisfied with my old book reader until I read about the Kindle Paperwhite.
-Like the original Kindle, the Paperwhite has e-ink display which simulates reading like from paper, so you can read outdoors.
+Like the original Kindle, the Paperwhite has e-ink display which simulates reading from paper, so you can read outdoors.
 What sold me though was the unique front-lit feature that points light to the screen, so you can read in the dark.
 This is in contrast to back-lit tablets which are a strain on the eyes, especially at night.
-It’s amazing to look at in the dark, sort of like a glow in the dark book that doesn’t hut your eyeballs.
+It’s amazing to look at in the dark, sort of like a glow-in-the-dark book that doesn’t hurt your eyeballs.

-Another selling point for me is the eight week battery life.
+Another selling point for me is the eight-week battery life.
 I haven’t tested this out yet, but I have gone a month without recharging and the battery was around the halfway mark, so no complaints there.
-I regularly connect my e-reader into my laptop to get new content, so it would be a rare occasion if my book ever ran out of battery.
+I regularly connect my e-reader to my laptop to get new content, so it would be a rare occasion if my book ever ran out of battery.

 I like taking notes on books.
 I have old exercise books with notes from previous reads, so having a function where I can highlight text and make notes is an important feature for me.

 The Paperwhite comes in 3G or wifi edition.
 With 3G you can download books anywhere in the world for free over the 3G network, even without wifi.
 I opted for the wifi-only version as it is rare that I would go days without wifi, and if I was I still wouldn’t get through all the books I currently have loaded on my device.